 SMS messages have been studied since the late 1990s, when SMS communication became widely available among cellular carriers.
-The ubiquitous, personal and informal nature of SMS attracted researchers' attention, resulting in sociographic, linguistic and usability research topics - e.g., the impact of SMS on social culture, linguistic analysis, text-entry improvement, named entity recognition, normalization, authorship identification and spam message detection.
+The ubiquitous, personal and informal nature of SMS attracted researchers' attention, resulting in sociographic, linguistic and usability research topics - e.g., the impact of SMS on social culture, linguistics analysis, text-entry improvement, name-entity extraction, SMS normalization, authorship detection and spam messages detection.

-With such a large societal impact, however, SMS seems underwhelmingly studied, especially when compared with tweets.
-Munro and Manning (2012) pointed out there is a bias in recent research of SMS, Twitter and email, that is, Twitter makes up almost 75% of research and SMS only accounts for 14.29%, while the actual global usage are 0.16% and 37.83%, respectively.
+With such a clear societal impact, however, SMS are underwhelming studied.
 It is clear why - gathering a large corpus to study is difficult and fraught with confidentiality problems, as messages are often personal or contain confidential information.
-Unsurprisingly, there are thus few publicly available SMS corpora, which discourages comparative studies.
+Unsurprisingly, there are thus few publicly available SMS corpora, discouraging comparative studies.
 The unavailability of corpora also becomes an onus on the aspiring researcher, forcing them to gather messages themselves.

-We now discuss three issues related to SMS corpus collection:

-- Why are there so few public SMS corpora? - What factors make collecting SMS so difficult?

-- Can other corpora of communication vehicles, such as tweets, replace SMS in studies?
+We now discuss three issues related to SMS corpus collection: 1) Why are there so few public SMS corpora?
+2) What factors make collecting SMS so difficult? and 3) Can other corpora of communication vehicles, such as tweets, replace SMS in studies?

+SMS messages are primarily stored in mobile phone carriers' database; only a small portion of them are stored in users' phones given limited phone storage.
+For obvious legal and privacy reasons, carriers cannot release their SMS databases for research, as users' messages are often personal, privileged and private and users would not want them known to others.